 02/05/2026

 What difference can a CPR feedback system make to cardiopulmonary resuscitation?
 In the event of cardiac arrest, the transport of oxygen to the body's cells stops immediately, leading to irreversible damage.
 Cell death begins after just three minutes.
-This process can ...
+This process ...

 12/01/2025

 I frequently read articles that cite IEC 60601-1-2 as the sole EMC requirement for medical devices.
 However, anyone who believes that IEC 60601-1-2 covers all EMC requirements for medical devices may be overlooking something.
 Here's why.
-When is IEC 60601-1-2 applicable? ...
+When is IEC ...

 Why EMC testing is vital in medical technology: Imagine a patient is in the hospital during critical monitoring.
 Suddenly, a visitor's smartphone rings – and the monitoring device suddenly displays errors or delivers corrupted data. ...